Check your voter registration and polling place at MyVote.WI

 Voter Registration - Proof of residence is required

-Special Registration Deputy - Until Wednesday 3 weeks before an election.
+Special Registration Deputy - Register with an SRD Until the Wednesday 3 weeks before an election.
 Forms due to clerk at 5 pm., or postmarked by this day.

 Clerk's office - Registration ends the Friday before the election.